Jose-MPM/Notes/Courses/English V/English Topics.md

             - They haven't replied to my e-mail letter yet.

         * We use YET in questions to ask whether something that we expect to happen, has happened.
-            - Has it stopped raining yet
+            - Has it stopped raining yet?
+            - Have you found a new apartment yet?

         * Notice that we usually put YET at the end of a negative statement or question:

             - They haven't replied to my e-mail yet.
-            - Have you found a new apartment yet?
             + Have I finished yet?
 No, sorry, we haven't finished yet.

         * Sometimes we can put _yet_ at the end of a question to *show* surprise.